-The due diligence should refer to:

-- a) Judgment of the threat and verify why this is a major threat - b) Why there is no other alternative which can be used - c) Which process was applied to verify that there is no other less hazardous alternative - d) What the process is to limit the negative impacts of the applications - e) Estimation of the timescale of the application and which steps are taken to limit the application to a singularity.

-Recognised best practice includes: storage of all pesticides as prescribed in the 'FAO International Code of Conduct on the distribution and use of pesticides' and its guidelines and supplemented by relevant industry guidelines in support of the International Code (see Annex 3).

-7.3 The waste management and disposal plan should include measures for:

-- Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes). - Appropriate management and disposal of hazardous chemicals and their containers.
-Surplus chemical containers should be reused, recycled or disposed of in an environmentally and socially responsible way using best available practices (e.g. returned to the vendor or cleaned using a triple rinse method), in such a way that there is no risk of contamination of water sources or risk to human health.
-The disposal instructions on the manufacturers' labels should be adhered to.
+Criterion (new) Guidance 7.2 (Continued) The due diligence shall refer to: a) Judgment of the threat and verification of why this is a major threat. b) Why there is no other alternative which can be used. c) Which process was applied to verify that there is no other less hazardous alternative. d) What the process is to limit the negative impacts of the applications. e) Estimation of the timescale of the application and which steps are taken to limit the application to a singularity.
+Recognised best practice includes storage of all pesticides as prescribed in the 'FAO International Code of Conduct on the distribution and use of pesticides' and its guidelines and supplemented by relevant industry guidelines in support of the International Code (see Annex 3).
+7.3 The waste management and disposal plan shall include measures for: Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes).
+Appropriate management and disposal of hazardous chemicals and their containers.
+Surplus chemical containers shall be reused, recycled or disposed of in an environmentally and socially responsible way using best available practices (e.g. returned to the vendor or cleaned using a triple rinse method), in such a way that there is no risk of contamination of water sources or risk to human health.
+The disposal instructions on the manufacturers' labels shall be adhered to.
 The unit of certification is encouraged to improve the waste management in surrounding neighbourhoods.
 Where there are no options for non-toxic and non-hazardous domestic waste collection by local government services, landfills may be required as a solution for disposal.

-Where landfills are used, these should follow appropriate guidelines, which includes being:

-- Onlyfordomestic and household waste, where inorganic waste is minimised - Located away from water sources, people and communities, and outside conservation areas
+Where landfills are used, appropriate guidelines shall be followed, which includes being: Only for domestic and household waste, where inorganic waste is minimised.
+Where landfills are used, appropriate guidelines shall be followed, which includes being: Only for domestic and household waste, where inorganic waste is minimised.
+Located away from water sources, people and communities, and outside conservation areas.
+Properly covered, with clear demarcation and signage to avoid disturbance.